Get unmatched security and privacy protection with Avast One

 Keeping your children safe on Facebook, shielding them from the problematic features of Instagram, and determining when Twitter is a safe for your kids are important parts of raising the social media generation.
 A child’s device or mobile phone should contain only age-appropriate applications.
 Review them together and help explain the reasons behind this practice.
 It’s never too early (or too late) to teach healthy screen time habits.

 You can find support for screen time monitoring and learn how to make the internet age-appropriate with a parental control app.
-With Avast Family Space, you can easily block potentially harmful content like social media apps, create customized content filters, and set up automatic alerts to let you know when your child has arrived or left a certain location.
+These apps let you easily block potentially harmful content like social media apps, create customized content filters, and set up automatic alerts to let you know when your child has arrived or left a certain location.

-After downloading and setting up Family Space or your preferred parental control app, make sure to refresh yourself and your children on the basics of internet privacy.
+After downloading and setting up your preferred parental control app, make sure to refresh yourself and your children on the basics of internet privacy.